 I give my take below.
 I must preface my comments with an important caveat: both those on the Left and the Right have expressed difficulty in determining his stance on immigration and many other topics.
 He has been criticized for changing his positions on many policies throughout his public life.
 Further, significant media attention has been devoted to his approach to illegal immigration, such as his promises to end sanctuary cities and to wall off the U.S.-Mexico border.
-There has been relatively much less attention his plans to reforming the legal immigration system and his campaign web site offers few specifics on the topic.
+There has been relatively much less attention paid to his plans to reforming the legal immigration system.
+His campaign web site offers few specifics on the topic.
 It is therefore quite difficult — some may say impossible — to accurately predict what policies he may endorse to be enacted through Congress or through the Regulatory rulemaking process.

 That being said, these are the major policy platforms I expect from a Trump Administration that could affect business immigration clients: